wren-lang/wren/doc/site/classes.markdown

     }

 The `construct` keyword says we're defining a constructor, and `new` is its name.
-In Wren, all constructors have names, just like [methods][#methods].
+In Wren, all constructors have names.
 The word "new" isn't special to Wren, it's just a common constructor name.

-To make a unicorn now, we just call the constructor method on the class itself:
+To make a unicorn now, we call the constructor method on the class itself:

     :::wren
     var fred = Unicorn.new("Fred", "palomino")